afshinator/allocator/README.md

  3) Assign containers to a vessel
  4) "Save" a vessel plan by posting to the API
  5) View any vessel plans they've created

+Things I would do differently if I started over:
+-